rcolistete/Plots_MicroPython_Microbit/README.md

-# Plots in MicroPython for BBC micro:bit
+# Plot functions in MicroPython for BBC Micro:bit
 Plot functions in MicroPython for BBC micro:bit using the display of 5x5 LEDs.

 ## Plot Bars v0.1